Steven Roberts

 Steve is keen to hear from prospective research students who are interested in projects focussing on some aspect of either (broadly speaking):

-1) men, masculinity, inequality and social change – this might be changes and continuities in masculinity, men's employment, men's education trajectories, men’s risk taking, men’s friendships, homophobia, sexuality, drinking practices.
+1) men, masculinity, inequality and social change – I am particularly intersted in projects looking to explore changes and continuities in masculinity, especially in respect of the rise of the so called 'manosphere'.
+But also issues such as men's employment, boys or men's education trajectories and expriences, risk taking, friendships, social media engagments, homophobia, sexuality, drinking practices etc.

 2) young people’s transition to adulthood and their experience of the contemporary world - this might be gender identities (especially masculinity), housing, family formation, leisure lives, risk taking, cultural consumption, education or work, for example.